cstobey/vclods/README.md

 Each script file automatically locks out redundant execution (or allows up to `VCLOD_BATCH_JOBS` number of instances to run).

 ### Operation
 Based on the file extension list, different operations can be assigned.
 If the extension is `.sh` then it is sourced as a ksh script.
 If the extension is `.sql` then it is passed as sql to the primary sql connection.
-Extensions are recursively applied, so `.dst.sql` will run sql on the primary mysql connection, then pipe the output into the secondary mysql connection, effectively making it a metasql script.
+Extensions are recursively applied, so `.dst.sql` will run sql on the primary database connection, then pipe the output into the secondary database connection, effectively making it a metasql script.

 #### End Point Extensions
 The last extension must be in this list or the root script will ignore it.